-It is estimated that there is a need for an additional 50 to 57 million tons of landfill capacity in order to meet disposal needs to 2050.
+It is estimated that there is a need for an additional 40 million tons of landfill capacity in order to provide a total of 30-40 years of additional capacity for the western region.
 This would require a total of 80 million cubic yards of landfill airspace.
-Assuming an average of 30 feet excavation and 100 feet average above grade fill, a site of approximately 750 acres is required as a minimum.
+Assuming an average of 30 feet excavation and 100 feet average above gradefill, a site of approximately 500 acres is required as a minimum.
 It is recommended that a significant amount of land be procured to provide additional buffer zones and to allow for additional waste management activities, including composting, citizen convenience stations, tire management and other services.